hhcs9527/hhcs9527.github.io/content/docs/kubernetes/controller-runtime-leader-election-deep-dive.md

 - Does only the leader's reconciler execute its `Start()` method?
 - Are all reconcilers' `Reconcile()` methods blocked until leader election completes?
-- Can a leader lose its role without the pod restarting?
 - When leadership switches from controller-1 to controller-2, what happens to controller-1?
 - How does the transition happen without causing duplicate work?

 This article dives into the mechanism behind the scenes using cert-manager as a concrete example.
 Want quick answers?
-Jump to [Takeaway](#takeaway).
+Jump to [FAQ](#FAQ).

 ## Real-world story